isomerpages/nlb-biblioasia/_holding-area/Subterranean Singapore: A Deep Dive into Manmade Tunnels and Caverns Underground in the City State.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%202/Authors/Choo_Ruizhi.png" style="width: 100px; height: 100px;"/>
-	<b>Choo Ruizhi</b> is a Senior Analyst with the National Security Studies Programme at the S Rajaratnam School of International Studies, Nanyang Technological University.
-His other research interests include the environmental histories of Southeast Asia in the 19th and 20th centuries.</div>
+	<b>Lim Tin Seng</b> is a Librarian with the National Library, Singapore.
+He is the co-editor of Roots: Tracing Family Histories – A Resource Guide (2013), Harmony and Development: ASEAN-China Relations (2009) and China’s New Social Policy: Initiatives for a Harmonious Society (2010).
+He writes regularly for BiblioAsia.</div>

 #### **NOTES**